 - Then remove the screws around the edge that hold the bezel of the TV.

-- With some care, you should be able to remove the bezel and panel, and reveal the TV backlight underneath, which will be in strips of LED lights.
+- With some care, you should be able to remove the bezel and panel and reveal the TV backlight underneath, which will be in strips of LED lights.

 - Use a voltmeter or TV backlight tester to check whether they are working, and replace any failures.

-It’s also possible that one of the connectors linking the LED strips as they span the width of your TV has failed.
 This can be fixed by checking the connectors with a multimeter and re-soldering and broken connections.
 This article has a good study on this.

 4. Bright Patches Indicates Failed Diffusers

-Bright spots are very common on Samsung TVs older than two or three years.
 This is because of the design of the LEDs used in the backlight and the fact that the glue holding the reflector over the LED can burn off over time, causing the reflector to fall to the bottom of the panel.

 The basic design of these backlight LEDs is that they come in strips of LEDs with a lens over each LED to diffuse the light and make sure there are no hot spots, but just a general glow.